Tools and Materials

 - Tomatoes: Tomatoes love warm soil, and the loose soil aids in root-system development.
 You’ll need to stake or cage your plants.

-- Herbs: Basil, cilantro, mint, oregano, thyme, sage and rosemary all are great accents and fillers in raised beds that’ll complement just about any dish.
+- Herbs: Basil, cilantro, mint, oregano, thyme, sage and rosemary are great accents and fillers in raised beds and will complement just about any dish.